 “The dividend growth fund, advised by Wellington Management, was introduced in 1992.
 Don Kilbride has run it since early 2006.
-The fund places in the top 15% of its Morningstar peer group based on 1-year, 3-year, 5-year, 10-year and 15-year returns,” according to Barron’s.
+The fund placed in the top 15% of its Morningstar peer group based on 1-year, 3-year, 5-year, 10-year and 15-year returns,” as of August 2019, according to Barron’s.

-Classified as a large-cap growth fund, VDIGX is heavily defensive as over a third of its weight is allocated to consumer staples and healthcare stocks.
-Industrials are the largest sector weight at almost 21%.
+Classified as a large-cap growth fund, VDIGX is heavily defensive as over 25% of its weight is allocated to consumer staples and healthcare stocks.
+Industrials are the largest sector weight at more than 25%.
 VDIGX components have better ROIC and cash flow than funds in the category average.

 DF Dent Mid-Cap Growth (DFDMX)